Simulation of quantum circuits by low-rank stabilizer decompositions: Subroutines

 Now one can sample the bits of $x$ one by one using the chain rule

 Clearly, the same method can be used to sample any marginal distribution of $P(x)$.

 To avoid accumulation of errors, each of $O(n)$ steps in the chain rule requires an estimate of the marginal probabilities $P_w(x)$ with a multiplicative error $O(n^{-1})$.
+(This guarantees that the full probability $P(x)$ is estimated using the chain rule within a small multiplicative error.)
 This would require setting the precision $\epsilon$ in the norm estimation method as $\epsilon=O(n^{-1})$.
 Thus the cost of each norm estimation would be $O(k n^3 \epsilon^{-2}) =O(k n^5)$.
 Since the total number of norm estimations is $\Omega(n)$, the overall runtime for generating a single sample from $P(x)$ with a small error would scale as $O(k n^6)$.
 This quickly becomes impractical.
 However, if our goal is to sample only $w$ bits from $P(x)$, a similar analysis shows that the overall runtime scales as $O(k n^3 w^3)$.
 Thus the sampling method based on the norm estimation is practical only for small values of $w$.
 In contrast, Metropolis simulator allows one to sample all $n$ output bits and has runtime $O(k nT)$, where $T$ is the mixing time (which is generally unknown).

 In the rest of this section we prove Lemmas~\ref{lemma:norm},\ref{lemma:inner},\ref{lemma:expo_sum}.

 \begin{proof}[Proof of Lemma~\ref{lemma:norm}] Let

 Since the distribution of $A$ is invariant under shifts $A_{j,j}\gets A_{j,j}+2$, one concludes that $Q_1$ commutes with single-qubit Pauli-$Z$ operators.
 Thus $Q_1$ is diagonal in the $Z$-basis.
 Furthermore, all diagonal matrix elements of $|\phi_A\ra\la \phi_A|$ are equal to $2^{-n}$.
 This proves $Q_1=2^{-n} I$ and thus $\eta_A$ has expected value $2^n \la \psi|Q_1|\psi\ra=\|\psi\|^2$.